-In 2020 we showed with the installation “The Exploded View Methods & Materials” how we want to radically re-examine the realization of a home.
-In 2021 we will go a step further with The Exploded View Beyond Building.
-It is an iconic exhibition in the form of a house that consists entirely of bio-based materials, circular construction methods and stories about the changing value chain of which it is part.
-This life-size biobased house stimulates all your senses and shows you the circular future.
+The journey started in 2019 when we presented The Growing Pavilion, which won several awards.
+In 2020, we started a living lab, collaborative and open-source research that resulted in two expo installations.
+First of all, The Exploded View – Methods & Materials (2020): a house pulled apart, scale 1:4, shows how we want to rethink the realisation of a home radically.
+In 2021 we took it a step further with The Exploded View – Beyond Building.
+It became an iconic exhibition in the form of a house that consists entirely of biobased materials, circular construction methods and stories about its part in the changing value chain.
+The Exploded View – Beyond Building can be seen at Floriade Expo 2022 (April 14 – October 9, 2022) in Almere.
+Walls made of algae, home-grown vegetables on the wall and a kitchen made from leftover food; this life-size biobased house stimulates all your senses and shows you the circular future.

 It goes beyond construction; we need a completely new value system.
 The old system doesn’t change easily; we should no longer always focus on more, bigger and better, but on cyclical thinking.
 With more attention to nature and – hopefully – less inequality.
 We examine four themes intending to change the system: health, agriculture, neighbourhoods of the future and the value system.

 We include professionals and the general public in our search results.
 We tell what we have discovered and what we do not know yet.
 And we invite everyone to brainstorm and participate.
 To change the conversation from “is this possible?” to “how are we going to do this well together?”.
 In this way, we are evolving towards revaluating what we value.